tiagolins2/Image-Processing-Apps/README.md

 ## B. No MATLAB license
+1. Open MATLAB in your computer

+2. Prior to opening the image processing app on the command window, make sure that the current folder corresponds to the folder where the code is located at.

 https://github.com/tiagolins2/Image-Processing-Apps/assets/95873122/499a27ce-5a79-4eea-ac24-bd58fddee771

+4. Next, write the following on the command window: Run_plate , or simply click open Run_plate.m file and press run

+3. Go to step C below to view more details on how to run the app

+## C. Running app
+ ![tutorial_8_pro](https://github.com/tiagolins2/Image-Processing-Apps/assets/95873122/a8187ff5-e2b3-42e4-95aa-e6df1ab9da11)

 Running from the MATLAB Command Window (requires MATLAB installation, license needed)
-1. Prior to opening the image processing app on the command window, make sure that the current folder corresponds to the folder where the code is located at.

- ![tutorial_8_pro](https://github.com/tiagolins2/Image-Processing-Apps/assets/95873122/a8187ff5-e2b3-42e4-95aa-e6df1ab9da11)

-2. Next, write the following on the command window: Run_plate , or simply click open Run_plate.m file and press run
 3. Once open, check the settings for the type of plate you will run.
 For more information, you can click on the headings for a description of each setting.
 Ensure that:
 a.
 HSV color threshold settings are defined properly.
 The default ones may be from another run and could work well with your plate images
 b.
 Select settings on the check boxes